-Can you re-shape my thoughts, behavior and the cues you take from my environment by the careful choice of words you learn in Spanish?
+Can I re-shape my thoughts, behavior and by the careful choice of words I learn in Spanish?
 Science suggests you can (more on that in a future blog).

 In a sense, you can create a set of rose-colored glasses through a new language.

 If you know ten ways new ways to express gratitude, love and appreciation, and only one way to express anger, don’t you think that would change you?
 If you caught all the nuance of positive words but only the idea of the negative ones, don’t you think you’d create a kinder, more self-loving environment for yourself?

 What else besides living in another country and learning the language could possibly give you an opportunity like that?

 Kerry Baker is the author of the "Interactive Guide to Learning Spanish Free Online," and interactive e-book that takes you directly to the best free tools on the web, plus lesson plans for all levels.